DataMedSci/yagit/docs/source/gamma_index.rst

 It is calculated for each reference point, and in the end, the image containing gamma index values is obtained.
 It has the same size as the reference image.

+The gamma index is not symmetric -- swapping the reference and evaluated images can yield a different result.

 GIPR